reidmorrison/semantic_logger/docs/api.md

 end
 ~~~

-Benchmark calls take two parameters, the first is a mandatory text message, the
+Measuring calls take two parameters, the first is a mandatory text message, the
 second is a Hash of settings:

-#### `:log_exception` [Symbol]
+- `:log_exception` [Symbol]

-Control whether or how an exception thrown in the block is
+    - Control whether or how an exception thrown in the block is
       reported by Semantic Logger.
-Values:
+    - Values:
         - `:full`
-     Log the exception class, message, and backtrace
+            - Log the exception class, message, and backtrace.
         - `:partial`
-     Log the exception class and message.
-The backtrace will not be logged
+            - Log the exception class and message.
+The backtrace will not be logged.
         - `:off`
-     Any unhandled exception raised in the block will not be logged
+            - Any unhandled exception raised in the block will not be logged.
-- Default: :partial
+        - Default: `:partial`

-#### `:min_duration` [Float]
+- `:min_duration` [Float]

-Only log if the block takes longer than this duration in `ms`
+    - Only log if the block takes longer than this duration in `ms`.

-Very useful to make a log entry only appear when the specified minimum duration
+    - Very useful to make a log entry only appear when the specified minimum duration
       has been exceeded, which is ideal for isolating the cause of application slow-downs.

-Default: 0.0 ( Always log )
+    - Default: 0.0 ( Always log )

-#### `:payload` [Hash]
+- `:payload` [Hash]

-Optional, Hash payload
+    - Optional, Hash payload

-#### `:exception` [Exception]
+- `:exception` [Exception]

-Optional, Ruby Exception object to log along with the duration of the supplied block
+    - Optional, Ruby Exception object to log along with the duration of the supplied block.

-#### `:duration` [Float]
+- `:duration` [Float]

-- Optional, supply the duration in ms that is logged when a block is not supplied
+    - Optional, supply the duration in ms that is logged when a block is not supplied.
-- If a block is not supplied then :duration is mandatory
+    - If a block is not supplied then :duration is mandatory.
-- If a block is supplied :duration is ignored
+    - If a block is supplied :duration is ignored.

-#### `:metric` [Object]
+- `:metric` [String]

-Optional, when this parameter is supplied all subscribers will be notified of this
+    - Optional, when this parameter is supplied all subscribers will be notified of this metric.
-metric, along with the Log Struct described below

-#### `:silence` [Symbol]
+- `:silence` [Symbol]

-Optional, the log level to silence all log messages to within the block.
+    - Optional, the log level to silence all log messages to within the block.
-`silence` is thread-safe and only affects messages logged on the current thread.
+    - `silence` is thread-safe and only affects messages logged on the current thread.

-#### `:on_exception_level` [Symbol]
+- `:on_exception_level` [Symbol]

-Optional, If an exception is raised, increase the log level to this level
+    - Optional, If an exception is raised, increase the log level to this level.

 Example